anushree1903/sticky-note-app/README.md

-# sticky-note-app HTML CSS JAVASCRIPT
+# sticky-note-app
+A sticky note app built using only HTML, Vanilla Javascript and pure CSS.